davidvandebunte/davidvandebunte.gitlab.io/jb/notes/organize-notes.md

 them.
 If you use them regularly, there's more value to be gained from organizing them.
 If the notes aren't important at all, you shouldn't have organized them.

-% TODO 9.8: Remove all notes once you are removing more than 80% of what you read.
+% TODO 2.1: Reminder: Remove all notes once you are removing more than 80% of what you read.

 ## More unnecessary recall